jchs-science/jchs-science.githib.io/units/0 introduction/1 science.md

 nav_order: 1
 mathjax: true
 ---
 # Science
 {: .no_toc }
 The question of the day is, "What is science?".

+Where does science fit?
+Why does science exist?
-Where does it fit, why does it exist, why do you have an entire class about it in school, how is it useful for the rest of your life?
+Why do you have an entire class about science in school?
+How is science useful for the rest of your life?

 So give it a shot.